Letters from Lodi

-Right now, in 2020, the definition of old vines as being at least 50 years ago also fits in with Lodi AVA history because the 1960s were the last decade when free-standing, spur pruned vineyards were planted, particularly on their own natural rootstocks (for deeper reading, see our post on The past and present usages of head trained vines in Lodi).
-By the late 1960s and start of the 1970s, most new vineyards planted in the Lodi region were trellised.
-If there were spur pruned, head trained or vertical cordon trained vines planted after the 1960s in the old style, held up by one stake and no trellis wires, they were all grafted on top of rootstocks selected for increased production.
+Right now, in 2020, the definition of old vines as being at least 50 years ago also fits in with Lodi AVA history because the 1960s were the last decade when free-standing, spur-pruned vineyards were planted, particularly on their own natural rootstocks (for deeper reading, see our post on The past and present usages of head-trained vines in Lodi).
+By the late 1960s and the start of the 1970s, most new vineyards planted in the Lodi region were trellised.
+If there were spur-pruned, head-trained, or vertical cordon-trained vines planted after the 1960s in the old style, held up by one stake and no trellis wires, they were all grafted on top of rootstocks selected for increased production.

-Interestingly, the only region in the world that we know of that has attempted to regulate usage of wine label terms connected to vine age is Australia's Barossa Valley.
+Interestingly, the only region in the world that we know of that has attempted to regulate the usage of wine-label terms connected to the vine age is Australia's Barossa Valley.
 In 2009, Barossa Valley vintners got together to establish the Barossa Old Vine Charter, which registers older vines by age in order to preserve and promote them.
 Their designations: